Discount amounts

 Tip

-Use the following conditions to return a range of discount amounts instead of a specific discount amount: is between, is greater than, is greater than or equal to, is less than, and is less than or equal to.
+Use the following operators to return a range of discount amounts instead of a specific discount amount: is between, is greater than, is greater than or equal to, is less than, and is less than or equal to.

 is between